smaknsk/servicectl/README.md

 If passed action enable or disable, servicectl create or delete symlink on ${service}.service for use serviced.

 Params:
-* action - can be {start, stop, restart, reload, enable, disable},
+* action - can be {start, stop, restart, reload, enable, disable}
 * service - file name in folder /usr/lib/systemd/system/

 ### serviced